beejjorgensen/bgnet/README.md

 `builders/print/fop.xconf` which already embeds the Liberation Fonts into the PDF.

-The `makeupload` script demonstrates the build steps for a complete release.
-You'll need to change the `upload` target in the top-level `Makefile` to point to your host if you want to use that.
+The `upload` target in the root `Makefile` demonstrates the build steps for a complete release.
+You'll need to change the `UPLOADDIR` macro in the top-level `Makefile` to point to your host if you want to use that.
 You're free to upload whatever versions you desire individually, as well.

 ## Pull Requests